Saudi Arabia lobby in the United States: Role of Bandar bin Sultan

 The Atlantic Council received $2 million in 2015 from the United Arab Emirates and benefactors close to Saudi Arabia.

 The Centre for Strategic and International Studies (CSIS) received $600,000 in 2015 from Riyadh and Abu Dhabi.

-Following the money
+Lobbying firms

 In the first decade of the 21st century, the Saudis paid approximately $100 million to American firms to lobby the American government.